-Section I: Technical Bid - 1 soft copy
+Section I: Technical Bid - (3 hard copies)

-Section II: Financial Bid - 1 soft copy, under separate cover.
+Section II: Financial Bid - 1 hard copy, under separate cover.
 Prices related to the current solicitation must appear in the financial bid only and are not to be indicated in any other section of the bid; prices referenced in the financial bid should not to be repeated in any other section of the bid.

-Section III: Certifications (1 soft copy)
+Section III: Certifications (1 hard copies)